UPS Airlines: 1950s–1970s: Packages as luggage

 After World War II, UPS (in the process of acquiring common carrier rights for every address in the United States) revisited the idea of shipping packages by air.
 Starting in 1953, 2-day delivery was offered on coast-to-coast packages; the service was called Blue Label Air.
 As before, UPS package volume was transported on commercial airline flights.
 Initially unprofitable, Blue Label Air became popular as its speed created enough demand to maintain a profit.

 In 1975, UPS started its first international operations as it expanded into Canada, with an additional expansion into West Germany a year later.

 As UPS had become an international company, access to its own cargo aircraft had become a more apparent issue.
 In 1976, competitor Federal Express (which owned its own fleet of jet aircraft) had turned a profit, showcasing that package delivery companies did not have to exclusively rely on commercial aircraft to transport their volume.

-In 1978, the Airline Deregulation Act gave UPS a significant opportunity: the company could now establish its own airline and flying from city to city would require far fewer legislative hurdles as the federal government now encouraged competition between airlines.
+In 1977, the Air Cargo Deregulation Act gave UPS a significant opportunity: the company could now establish its own airline and flying from city to city would require far fewer legislative hurdles as the federal government now encouraged competition between airlines.

 1980s: Establishment of UPS Airlines

 In 1980, UPS opened its first major hub for sorting packages transported by aircraft, located in Louisville, Kentucky.
 Located at the westernmost point of the Eastern time zone, Louisville is accessible (by jet aircraft) across the majority of the contiguous United States in less than three hours.
-In contrast to chief competitor Federal Express (which owned its own aircraft), in the early 1980s, air operations of UPS were undertaken by several contractors, including Evergreen International Airlines, Interstate Airlines, Ryan Air, and Orion Air.
+In contrast to chief competitor Federal Express (which owned its own aircraft), in the early 1980s, air operations of UPS were undertaken by several contractors, including Evergreen International Airlines, Interstate Airlines, Ryan International Airlines, and Orion Air.
 Through its contractors, UPS flew its packages using a fleet of commercial aircraft converted to freighters, including Boeing 727-100s, 727-200s, Douglas DC-8s, and Boeing 747-100s.

 In 1982, UPS introduced its Next-Day Air service, guaranteeing overnight delivery on certain packages.

 To expand its flight network, UPS opened a distribution facility in Anchorage in 1985.
 Similar to Louisville, Anchorage was chosen for its strategic geographical position, accessible to 90% of the industrialized world in less than 91/2 hours flying distance.

 In 1986, in an effort to obtain service rights to Japan, UPS entered into a joint venture with DHL, named International Parcel Express (IPX).
 IPX was rejected for use in Japan, leading UPS to purchase the DHL share of the joint venture in 1987.
-At the end of 1987, UPS ended the use of contract flights by Evergreen, Ryan, and Orion.
-Using the flight certificate intended for the IPX joint venture, the renamed UPS Airlines commenced operations in January 1988, adopting many flight crews from Orion Air.
+In August 1987, UPS announced it would take control of its own flying from Evergreen, Interstate, Orion and Ryan.
+UPS transitioned to its own flying over the course of 1988 in part using a Louisville training facility purchased from Orion.
+The decision by UPS to insource resulted in substantial dislocation among its contractors.
+Interstate went bankrupt and later liquidated, and UPS's decision contributed to Ryan becoming moribund for a time.
+Orion also wound down by the end of 1989.